-Logan Wolverine Movie: Non-Spoiler Look At Hugh Jackman’s Last Wolverine Movie
+‘Logan’ Wolverine Movie: Non-Spoiler Look At Hugh Jackman’s Last Wolverine Movie

 The Logan Wolverine movie is something X-Men fans have been eagerly awaiting since it was announced it would be R-rated – as well as Hugh Jackman’s last outing as the character.
 Even though most fans love Hugh Jackman’s portrayal of the ever bloodthirsty Wolverine, the previous solo Wolverine movies underwhelmed.
 So what’s the general opinion about Logan?

 The consensus seems to be that Logan is awesome.
-Virtually all of the critics who had early viewings of new Logan Wolverine movie say it is not only the best Wolverine movie so far, it is one of the best movies in all of the X-Men franchise.
+Virtually all of the critics who had early viewings of Logan say not only is it the best Wolverine movie so far, but it is also one of the best movies in all of the X-Men franchise.

 R-rated Logan Wolverine

 Movie ratings aren’t an indicator of whether a movie is good or not.
 But there’s no denying Hugh Jackman’s previous Wolverine outings – because of their PG rating – couldn’t show the character in all of his grim, bloody comic book glory.
-So, most fans were hoping that an R-rated Logan Wolverine movie would allow the writers, the director – and Jackman himself – to present the real Wolverine.
+So, most fans were hoping that an R-rated Logan Wolverine movie would allow the writers, the director, and Jackman himself to present the real Wolverine.

 As reported by Collider, this seems to be exactly what they’ve accomplished with Logan.
 In their own non-spoiler review, the folks over at Collider suggest that Logan can be viewed as a Western.
 This makes it very different from either the previous Wolverine stand-alone films or any of the other X-Men movies.